xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (dkulp)   Only do the "outside -> in" render for the Tree model.
+Fixes #573.
    -- enh (cjd)     Output status messages to commandline when run in render mode -- enh (gil)     New Color Manager Dialog so user can customize colors in the program.
 Fixes #363.
    -- enh (gil)     Add right-click option to correct aspect ratio of a Matrix model (equal width vs height spacing).
 Fixes #606.